BA(Phtg) with Distinction (CSU), BA(VPA)(Hons)(Phtg) First Class, (CSU), PhD Philosophy (CSU)

 He studied photography at university in Australia and the United States of America and is a current PhD candidate at Charles Sturt University (CSU), where his research explores post-photography and the practice of ecological stewardship.

 James's artistic practice is focused on ecological thinking, landscape aesthetics, and human/non-human entanglements.
 He is an awarded artist with an extensive exhibition history, participating in solo and group exhibitions in Regional NSW, Australia, London and the USA.
-A full exhibition profile can be found here.
+View a full exhibition profile.

 In 2015, James represented CSU as the Australian finalist in the Sony World Photography Organisation Student Prize in London, UK.
 He was also a recipient of a Young Regional Artist Scholarship from Arts NSW (CREATE NSW).